gervaisb/demos/README.md

 visibility if you use packages by feature.
 But since we want to have a clean code base that embraces the DDD principles I would not recommend this approach.

-### Solution 2, support repository.
+### Solution 2, composition of repository.
-Compose your repositories of a spring data repository used as a supportive component.
+Compose your repositories with a spring data repository used as a supportive component.
 And expose the state.

     class ProductRepositorySupport implements CrudRepository<ProductState, ProductId> {